IL2HorusTeam/il2fb-ds-airbridge/README.rst

 from application's startup till its end.
 Also it's possible to connect to Airbridge via WebSocket and subscribe to facilities dynamically.

-Clients of Airbridge can perform queries via different APIs depending on their needs.
+Clients of Airbridge can perform requests via different APIs depending on their needs.
 They can use Request-Reply API over NATS or REST API over HTTP.

 REST API combines two independent parts: API for dedicated server and API for